dzarista/fboss/arista/util/pm-and-sensor-configs/GeneratePmSensorConfigs/README.md

 - `prependPmUnit`: Names of most sensor configs begin with the corresponding PM unit.
-For this reason, sensor configs can be defined without specifying the PM unit (e.g. instead of `SCM_ECB_VIN` we simply use `ECB_VIN` when initializing a new `SensorConfig`, `SCM` is added during json generation).
+For this reason, sensor configs can be defined without specifying the PM unit (e.g. instead of `SCM_ECB_VIN` we simply use `ECB_VIN` when initializing a new `SensorConfig`, `SCM` is added during JSON generation).
 However, some sensor config naming does not follow this convention.
 In that case, you should set `prependPmUnit=False` and specify the whole sensor name.